CanVo/VBScript-Projects/RandomPassBulkChange/README.md

 ## Acknowledgments

-* Kudos to anyone who's code was used as reference.
+* Kudos to anyone whose code was used as reference.